Gibbons Return to Assiniboine Park Zoo in New Exhibit | ChrisD.ca

 Both animals have connections to Winnipeg.
 Maya was born at the Assiniboine Park Zoo in January 2011.
 Her parents, Mel and Manju, both lived in Winnipeg before being transferred to Safari Niagara in 2011 when the former monkey house was temporarily re-purposed and eventually decommissioned during construction of the McFeetors Heavy Horse Centre.
 Samson was born at the Edmonton Valley Zoo in June 2002.
 His father Chan was born at Assiniboine Park Zoo in 1992 and lived here for two years, before moving to Edmonton.

-Gibbons, which are small tailless apes with soft, thick fur, were previously housed at the zoo many years ago.
-The species is found mainly in tropical rainforests in Southeast Asia.
+Gibbons, which are small tailless apes with soft, thick fur, are found mainly in tropical rainforests in Southeast Asia.